Many scholarship opportunities are available for students from diverse racial and ethnic backgrounds.

 - Zelle Diversity In Law Scholarship—Created for law students who either (1) are a member of a diverse group (broadly defined to include race, gender, ethnicity, sexual orientation or gender identity, physical disability or economic/educational disadvantage) that is historically underrepresented in the private practice of law; or (2) demonstrate a long-standing commitment to diversity that will be furthered by award of the scholarship.

-Prelaw Programs and Scholarships for Diverse Applicants
+Summer Prelaw Programs for Diverse Applicants

 - CLEO Pre-Law Summer Institute and CLEO EDGE Pre-Law Summer Institute Scholarship—A multiweek online and residential program designed to prepare graduating seniors—or graduates who plan to attend law school in the fall—to be more competitive law school students.
 Those who successfully complete the program become CLEO or CLIC Fellows.
 The $2,500 cost includes room, board, and instructional materials.
 Applicants to CLEO’s Pre-Law Summer Institute may apply for the $2,500 Pre-Law Summer Institute Scholarship to cover these costs.